KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 - Tests
   - Is repository reachable?
 Now the get_modules skript interupts if a repo isn't reachable.
   - Is the module set to archived on GitHub/GitLab?
-  - When was the last commit?
   - Is depandabot there?
     - Is it set to monthly?
     - Only production?
-  - Is `moment` in use? <https://momentjs.com/docs/#/-project-status/>
-  - Is there a LICENCE file?
   - Is branch name master? -> Description why and how switch to main.
+  - Is `moment` in use? <https://momentjs.com/docs/#/-project-status/> - This is a test for the future when the Temporal API is ready.